Kenan2000/CDDA-Structured-Kenan-Modpack/README.md

 # CDDA-Kenan-Modpack
-Kenan's **personal** modpack for Cataclysm - Dark Days Ahead for latest experimental versions
+Kenan's **personal** modpack for Cataclysm - Dark Days Ahead for latest experimental versions - **IF YOU USE CDDA LAUNCHER BY REMYROY - UPDATE THE GAME FIRST VIA LAUNCHER and ONLY AFTER that put the mods IN**

 # Links to my other works